Lyme disease: Laboratory testing

 In Lyme carditis, electrocardiograms are used to evidence heart conduction abnormalities, while echocardiography may show myocardial dysfunction.
-Biopsy and confirmation of Borrelia cells in myocardial tissue may be used in specific cases but are usually not done because of risk of the procedure.
+Biopsy and confirmation of Borrelia cells in myocardial tissue may be used in specific cases, but are usually not done because of the risk of the procedure.

 Polymerase chain reaction (PCR) tests for Lyme disease have also been developed to detect the genetic material (DNA) of the Lyme disease spirochete.
 Culture or PCR are the current means for detecting the presence of the organism, as serologic studies only test for antibodies of Borrelia.
 PCR has the advantage of being much faster than culture.
-However, PCR tests are susceptible to false positive results, e.g. by detection of debris of dead Borrelia cells or specimen contamination.
+However, PCR tests are susceptible to false positive results, e.g., by detection of debris of dead Borrelia cells or specimen contamination.
 Even when properly performed, PCR often shows false-negative results because few Borrelia cells can be found in blood and cerebrospinal fluid (CSF) during infection.
-Hence, PCR tests are recommended only in special cases, e.g. diagnosis of Lyme arthritis, because it is a highly sensitive way of detecting ospA DNA in synovial fluid.
-Although sensitivity of PCR in CSF is low, its use may be considered when intrathecal antibody production test results are suspected of being falsely negative, e.g. in very early (< 6 weeks) neuroborreliosis or in immunosuppressed people.
+Hence, PCR tests are recommended only in special cases, e.g., diagnosis of Lyme arthritis, because it is a highly sensitive way of detecting ospA DNA in synovial fluid.
+Although the sensitivity of PCR in CSF is low, its use may be considered when intrathecal antibody production test results are suspected of being falsely negative, e.g., in very early (< 6 weeks) neuroborreliosis or in immunosuppressed people.

 Several other forms of laboratory testing for Lyme disease are available, some of which have not been adequately validated.
 OspA antigens, shed by live Borrelia bacteria into urine, are a promising technique being studied.
-The use of nanotrap particles for their detection is being looked at and the OspA has been linked to active symptoms of Lyme.
+The use of nanotrap particles for their detection is being examined.
+The OspA protein has been linked to active symptoms of Lyme.
 High titers of either immunoglobulin G (IgG) or immunoglobulin M (IgM) antibodies to Borrelia antigens indicate disease, but lower titers can be misleading, because the IgM antibodies may remain after the initial infection, and IgG antibodies may remain for years.

 The CDC does not recommend urine antigen tests, PCR tests on urine, immunofluorescent staining for cell-wall-deficient forms of B. burgdorferi, and lymphocyte transformation tests.